juliarose/backpack.tf-premium-sales-finder/README.md

    * Modified format of Javascript.
    * Removed "Outpost Trades" column and replaced with a button link.
    * Added links to Steam inventory at inventory time for items with logged in user in history.
+* 3.1 - May 29th, 2018
+   * Fixed script not running on different subdomains/ports.
+   * Changed name of script.
+   * Cleaned up code.

 ## Overview